fredgibbs/fredgibbs.github.io/courses/american-food/cookbook-analysis.md

 ---

 # Cookbook Analysis Guide
 Pick a book from [here](https://babel.hathitrust.org/cgi/mb?c=1934413200;a=listis;sort=date_a;sz=100), but make sure it's not one we've already discussed.
 It is well worth your time to find a book that piques your interest somehow.
 Spending 5-10 minutes finding a book that catches your eye will make the assignment MUCH easier and more effective as a learning exercise.
+The assignment demo video is posted on the YouTube Channel, and you can [watch it here](https://youtu.be/XU8JkkuzpP8).

 ## Basic Goals